 Who doesn’t love a checklist?
 When you’re unsure where to start on a new journey a checklist can be very helpful.

 So I’ve created for you a TTC checklist to start you off on the right track.
-Click the image below or here to download your free checklist!
+Click the image below or here to download your free checklist and two week wait devotional!

 So let’s start with your cycle.
-Tracking your cycle is so important when you are actively trying to conceive.
+Tracking your cycle is so important when you are on your TTC journey.
 The most important part of tracking your cycle has got to be your fertile window!

 Figuring out your fertile window will get you one step closer to that baby you desire to carry.
-A fertile window is the window of time (the amount of days) that you are most fertile during your cycle.
+A fertile window is a window of time (the number of days) that you are most fertile during your cycle.

 This window is directly correlated with ovulation so knowing when you ovulate is definitely a key factor as well in your cycle but we’ll get to that later.
 Without the proper tools or maybe even apps (my favorite cycle tracking app is Glow) it can be hard to determine when your fertile window is.